Azure/Commercial-Marketplace-SaaS-Accelerator/README.md

 ## Security

 - The sample code and SDK have been scanned for vulnerabilities and use secure configurations.
-Versions have been reviewed to ensure compatibility with the lastest security guidelines.
+Versions have been reviewed to ensure compatibility with the latest security guidelines.

 ## Prerequisites